pluralsight/guides/in-review/other/using-the-unsplash-api/article.md

 ### Get a collection

 Retrieve a single collection.
-To view a user's private collections, the `read_collections` scope is required.
+Viewing a user's private collections requires the `read_collections` scope.

 ```
 GET /collections/:id